timjogorman/RicherEventDescription/guidelines.md

-Put differently, there are instances of SIMULTANEOUS out there, but they are rather like running into a celebrity at your local supermarket: your first reaction should be skepticism and doubt, and if you manage to remain convinced despite careful consideration, it's cause for celebration and excited Facebook posts%
+Put differently, there are instances of SIMULTANEOUS out there, but they are rather like running into a celebrity at your local supermarket:
-\footnote{The authors of these guidelines are not responsible for friends lost due to excited "SIMULTANEOUS EVENT/EVENT TLINK!!!" facebook posts% }.
+Your first reaction should be skepticism and doubt, and if you manage to remain convinced despite careful consideration, it's cause for celebration and excited Facebook posts.
+(The authors of these guidelines are not responsible for friends lost due to excited "SIMULTANEOUS EVENT-EVENT TLINK!!!" facebook posts.)

 Unless you are sure that the start of the first EVENT is the start of the second, and similar for the end, use CONTAINS or